UniversalDependencies/docs/_it/template-index.md

 <!--For more information, see the list of [Italian relations](dep-index.md).-->

 ---
-**Instruction**: Give criteria for identifying core arguments (subjects and objects), and describe the range of copula constructions in nonverbal clauses.
-List all subtype relations used.
+**Instruction**: List all subtype relations used.
 Include links to language-specific relations definitions if any.
 ---

 ## Treebanks